reheatvet/notes/content/⭐ Getting Started with dApps.md

 ![[banner.png]]
 #### View the original thread at my twitter profile: https://x.com/ReheatVet/status/1900262064926466053

 Join me as I guide you through ALL dApps of the #VeBetterDAO with the ultimate getting started guide.
-I'll explain how they work, their current status and share something cool about every single one of them plus support & social channels.
+I'll explain how they work, their current status and share something cool about every single one of them - as well as support & social channels if they have them.

 # Physical Activity & Personal Health
 ## 🚶 ST3PR